 Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 The Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS) does not scale its enforcement expectations based on practice size.
-A solo family medicine physician and a 500-bed hospital are held to identical standards under the HIPAA Security Rule — and OCR's 2024 enforcement record makes that unmistakably clear.
+A solo family medicine physician and a 500-bed hospital are held to identical standards under the HIPAA Security Rule — and OCR's enforcement record makes that unmistakably clear.

 This HIPAA compliance checklist for small practices is designed to close the gap between what the regulation demands and what most small clinics, dental offices, and mental health practices have actually implemented.
 Small practices frequently assume that limited patient volume reduces their breach risk or enforcement exposure.
 Neither assumption holds.
-Threat actors specifically target small healthcare providers because they tend to operate with weaker security controls, older infrastructure, and minimal IT staff.
-Meanwhile, the HHS breach portal logged 725 large breaches — each affecting 500 or more individuals — in 2023 alone, with independent practices and specialty clinics representing a significant share of those filings.
+Threat actors specifically target small healthcare providers because they operate with weaker security controls, older infrastructure, and minimal IT staff.

+The HHS breach portal logged 725 large breaches — each affecting 500 or more individuals — in 2023 alone, with independent practices and specialty clinics representing a significant share of those filings.
 Working through this checklist section by section will help you document your current posture, identify gaps, and build a remediation roadmap that satisfies OCR's required and addressable implementation specifications under 45 C.F.R.
 Part 164.
-Pair it with structured cyber risk management to turn your findings into a defensible compliance program.
+Pair this guide with structured cyber risk management for small practices to turn your findings into a defensible compliance program.

-Section 1: Administrative Safeguards
+Section 1: Administrative Safeguards (45 C.F.R. §164.308)

-Administrative safeguards account for the largest portion of the HIPAA Security Rule's required and addressable implementation specifications.
+Administrative safeguards account for the largest share of the HIPAA Security Rule's required and addressable implementation specifications.
 They are also the most frequently cited area in OCR investigations because they demand written policies, documented training, and ongoing governance — all things small practices tend to handle informally or skip entirely.

 Security Management Process (§164.308(a)(1))